agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 > GiveWell’s top charities, Deworm the World is estimated to offer the
 > most cost-effective way to improve economic outcomes for the very
 > poor.
 But given the story above, it would be very surprising if this
-> was the case: differences in rates of deworming explain a miniscule
+> was the case: differences in rates of deworming explain a minuscule
 > fraction of the variation in individual economic outcomes across the
 > world.
 No-one argues that deworming is among the top 1000 causes of
 > the huge economic transformation documented above.